-You may enjoy the holiday tradition of preparing, addressing and mailing out Christmas cards to family and friends.
+You may enjoy the holiday tradition of preparing, addressing, and mailing out Christmas cards to family and friends.
 After selecting the cards with just the right message you want to share, you go home, jot some heartfelt notes, address the envelopes, and pop them into the mail.
-Then you look forward to going to your mailbox to see if anyone sent you a card.

 You should always set up a system that helps you to remember which of your friends actually celebrate Christmas and which ones do not.
 In addition, if you and your family like to produce family newsletters or photos during the holidays, keep a specific list of those who should receive these more personalized cards separate from those who should not.

 You may want to opt for a more general card for business associates and others whom you do not know well.
 In short, try to keep your cards appropriate to your recipients.